On this page

 The current relevant history assessment (screening) obligations to work with children and young people are not changing at this time.

-The new obligations will require organisations to lodge compliance statements more regularly, provide copies of their child safe environments policy documents (in some cases) and undertake a review of their policies at least once every 5 years.
+The new obligations require organisations to lodge compliance statements more regularly, provide copies of their child safe environments policy documents (in some cases) and undertake a review of their policies at least once every 5 years.

 There will be further changes to the child safe environments obligations for organisations as additional legislation commences and the Royal Commission into Institutional Responses to Child Sexual Abuse recommendations are implemented.
 The Child safe environments program will keep you updated on upcoming changes.

 The Children and Young People (Safety) Act 2017 was drafted to ensure that keeping children and young people safe from harm is paramount.
 It makes up part of the most significant reform of child protection laws in South Australia since 1993.
-For more information on the act, visit the Department for Child Protection’s website.
+For more information on the Act, visit the Department for Child Protection’s website.